In Short

 - provide the infringing party with a course of action.

 Suppose the infringement is still not rectified before taking legal action in court.
-In that case, you can try to solve the issue by exploring alternative dispute resolutions (ADR).
-ADR may be a quicker and more flexible option than going to court, but it requires both parties to agree to this as an alternative to court proceedings.
+In that case, you can solve the issue by exploring alternative dispute resolutions (ADR).
+ADR may be quicker and more flexible than going to court, but both parties must agree to this as an alternative to court proceedings.
 If the issue escalates, you may consider taking the matter to court.

 Key Takeaways

-As a writer, it is essential that you understand how copyright operates in Australia and how to protect and enforce your rights.
+As a writer, you must understand how copyright operates in Australia and how to protect and enforce your rights.
 Copyright is an automatic right afforded to the creator of an original literary work.
 However, a creator of a work may not always own the copyright.
 If you own the copyright in your work, you can assign or license your rights to another party so they can use your work.
-To prevent others from infringing on your rights, you can take proactive measures to notify people of your copyright ownership and set out clear terms in any agreements.
+To prevent others from infringing on your rights, you can proactively notify people of your copyright ownership and set clear terms in any agreements.
 If someone infringes your rights, you can:

 - send a letter of demand;